Published by Todd Menier

 "items.quantity(ProductID = 'P1' or ProductID = 'P2') > 5"

-items supports a total of 4 functions:
+items supports the following functions:

 items.any(true if any item matches filter)